The Colors of The Sheltie

 Color Inheritance

 Our knowledge of color inheritance in Shelties has increased dramatically with the advent of DNA studies.
 Some of the color genes described by Clarence Little (The Inheritance of Coat Color In Dogs) have been confirmed, others have been disproven, changed or added.
-There are three major sets of genes responsible for color inheritance in the Sheltie.
-Genes are simply locations on chromosomes which produce certain characteristics.
+There are three major genes responsible for color inheritance in the Sheltie.
+Genes are simply sequences of DNA on chromosomes which lead to certain characteristics.
 Variations within a single gene are called alleles.
 Genes are located on chromosomes, which come in pairs, one gene to a chromosome, so each dog has a pair of alleles for each gene.

 DNA Studies: The gene responsible for the A or Agouti series colors has been identified on canine chromosome 24.
-Each of the four color variants that have been identified (three are present in the Shetland Sheepdog) is associated with point mutations in the DNA which lead to changes in the Agouti protein.
-The gene for dominant black, formerly designated A, has not been found in the agouti series, and is now considered to be the dominant gene at the K series locus.
+Each of the four color variants that have been identified (three are present in the Shetland Sheepdog) is associated with a mutation in the DNA which lead to changes in the Agouti protein.
+The wild type, called wolf sable, is not found in the Sheltie.
+The gene for dominant black, formerly designated A, has not been found in the agouti series, and is now considered to be the dominant allele at the K series locus.

 Other Sheltie Color Genes

-M Locus genes: The M Locus produces the merle pattern.
+M Locus: The M Locus produces the merle pattern.
 In the Sheltie, this is the locus responsible for irregularly diluting patches of black hair to blue-grey.

 The M gene technically has incomplete dominance, because the heterozygote (Mm) can be visually distinguished from the homozygote (MM).
 A double, or homozygous, merle is MM.
 Such a dog is predominantly white, and usually has defective hearing or vision.
 Blue merles, with or without tan points, and sable merles are Mm.
 Non-merle Shelties are mm.
 There is some overlap in the amount of white between Mm and MM dogs.
 In both Australian Shepherds and harlequin Great Danes, a few individuals, with enough color that they would be expected to be heterozygous Mm blue merles, have turned out to be genetically MM double merles.

 The Cryptic Blue: The cryptic blue is a dog who at first glance appears to be a tricolor or bi-color black.
-Close inspection usually shows small amounts of merling.
+Close inspection usually, but not always, shows small amounts of merling.
 The dog is an Mm dog, who produces blue merle offspring like any other blue merle Mm dog.
 I asked an Australian Shepherd breeder whether cryptic blues occur in that breed.
 The answer was, "Yes, and sometimes the blue comes off with the tail dock."

 DNA Studies: The gene responsible for the M or Merle pattern has been identified on canine chromosome 10, and is an SILV gene, an important color gene in many other mammals.
 It is not a point mutation, but is an insertion of roughly 253 base pairs into the DNA of the SILV gene.
 This inserted sequence of DNA is apparently fairly fragile and can be damaged (shortened) during cellular reproduction.
-Dogs which carry this shortened form of the insertion are NOT merles and are genetically unable to produce merle offspring.
-This is the likely explanation for the occasional tricolor offspring of a double merle.
+Dogs which carry the shortened form of the insertion are NOT merles and are genetically unable to produce merle offspring.
+This, as well as cryptic merles, are likely explanations for the occasional tricolor offspring of a double merle.

 Other Sheltie Color Genes: